-١. .
-General Education Requirements with Notes for Majors -47 English BENG 101, 101L and 102 (each with a grade of "C" or higher) 6-7 Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with approved credit for first-semester freshman composition are exempt from the BENG 101L requirement.
-Numerical and Analytical Reasoning .6-8 Speech BSPC 140, 201 or 230 3 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 BHIS 101, 102, 111 or 112, 115 or 116 Fine Arts 2 Social/Behavioral Sciences 3 1 Courses from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BFRE, BGEO, BHIS, BMUS, BPHI, BPOL, BPSY, BRLG, BSOC, BSPA, BSPC, BTHE.
-One-hour credits in BMUS and BTHE may not be used to fulfill this requirement.
-2 Majors: courses from BMUS, or BTHE.
-One-hour credits in BMUS and BTHE may not be used to fulfill this requirement.
-3 Courses from: BANT, BECO, BGEO, BGST, BLIN, BPOL, BPSY, BSOC and BSST.
-Natural Sciences Two courses, at least one with associated laboratory 7 Courses from: BAST, BBIO, BCHM, BMAR, and BPHY.
-One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
-The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
-Foreign Languages 0-6 Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
+tion Requirements with Notes for Majors Eit ther ENGL B101 or ENGL B105; B101L; and either ENGL B102 or ENGL 106.
+Each course must have a grade of "C" or higher. • Fro cre udents may place out of ENGL B101L with an appropriate score on the eshman English Placement Exam.
+Students who transfer into USCB with edit for first-semester freshman composition are exempt from the ENGL 101L requirement.
+M and Analytical Reasoning6 IATH B101 or a higher level mathematics course, plus an additional course mathematics, logic, statistics, or computer science. -8 Speech Speech CC OMM B140, B201 or B230 .
+3 Liberal Arts S Lik beral Arts Electives (humanities or social/behavioral sciences) 1 .
+6 IST B101, B102, B111 or B112, B115 or B116 ne Arts 2 ocial/Behavioral Sciences 3 .
+3 GE in Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, EOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+One-hour credits MUSC and THEA may not be used to fulfill this requirement. us Majors: courses from MUSC, or THEA.
+One-hour credits in MUSC and THEA may not be sed to fulfill this requirement.
+3C Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+Natural Sci Natural Sciences Tv vo courses, at least one with associated laboratory .
+7 co or cu en ourses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+One of the natural science ourses may be a 3-credit course that is designed without a separate laboratory field component, but which incorporates these components in the main arriculum.
+The other natural science course must be a 4-credit course with mbedded or separately listed laboratory.
+BIOL B110 and BIOL B120 cannot both be taken for credit. co ma wo courses outside the Natural Science curriculum also satisfy the 3-credit ourse requirement of Natural Science: ANTH B101 and PSYC B361.
+Students ay elect to take them as either fulfilling a Natural Science General Education equirement or a Social Science General Education requirement, but not both.
+Foreign Lar Foreign Languages sudents shall demonstrate in one foreign language the ability to omprehend the topic and main ideas in written and, with the exception of

+Latin and Ancient Greek, spoken texts on familiar subjects.
 For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Challenge Exam.
 For all other foreign languages, the requirement is waived after USCB certification but no credit is earned by demonstrating an equivalent proficiency.